jessiennnd/EDA-Project/README.md

-# EDA: Energy Industry Case study
+# EDA: Sales Analysis for a company in Energy industry

 ## Project Overview